epfl-ada/ada-2023-project-nada2023/docs/index.md

 We made a small analysis about the number of region that produced a movie and its relation to the ratio of international revenue.
 We found very similar results as for the number of co-production countries.
 We can explain that by the fact that 75% of the co-produced movies have countries from multiple regions.
 We can make the simplified hypothesis that adding a country is like adding a region so we won't repeat ourselves.

-## Influence of the number of languages
+## Influence of the Number of Languages

 We will now analyse how the number of languages in a movie influence it's performance internationally.
 Let's start by looking at the proportion of films with more than one language across time.